5 Irish Movie Musicals to Watch This St. Patrick's Day

 Just because you can't go to a parade doesn't mean you can't have fun.

-It's a very different St. Patrick's Day this year.
-Instead of going to parades, bars, and parties, we're eating Irish soda bread in self-quarantine.
+Instead of going to parades, bars, and parties this year, we're eating Irish soda bread at home.
 But just because we're home doesn't mean we can't have fun, and for theater people, we've got it covered.
 Here are five Irish movie-musicals to watch throughout the day and night that will have you singing along.

 1. Finian's Rainbow